choudhmh/maintenance-tracking/README.md

 ```
 npx playwright test tests/equipment.spec.ts

 which will run the test.
-When that is complete test the other file:
+When that testis complete; test the other file:

 npx playwright test tests/maintenance.spec.ts
 ```